caburj/kwartrack/NOTES.md

 * [ ] Authentication.

-* [ ] Allow navigating in the table cells using arrow keys and also editing.
-  - Highlight focused cell.

-* [ ] When only one partition is selected in the side bar, use that as default partition.
-  - Do not automatically clear partition when selecting a category.

 # IDEA / NICE TO HAVE (MAYBE)

 * [ ] Each transaction row should be a different query.